 Its rubberized handle can be positioned in three different settings so that you can have a comfortable grip on the sander.
-The speed-controlling dial is located at a convenient spot so that you can keep the other hand free for holding the workpiece or the ladder.
+The speed-controlling dial is located at a convenient spot so that you can keep the other hand free from holding the workpiece or the ladder.

 Moving on, you get quite the bundle of accessories with this one.
-Starting off with six sandpapers with fine, medium, and coarse grits, you will find two polishing and foam buffing pads in the box.
+Starting with six sandpapers with fine, medium, and coarse grits, you will find two polishing and foam buffing pads in the box.

 Be it a backyard boardwalk or an island deck; popular home woodworking projects aren’t the easiest to get started with.
 You’ll need the right power tools and suitable materials- all of which you need to source from miscellaneous places all by yourself.

 Refurbishing antique furniture or restoring wood for a brand-new project are two amazing options.
 But there’s always the hassle of removing old paint and leaving a smooth finish later on.

 However, with this random orbit sander by Meterk, you are going to have the most fun.
 Apart from sanding, finishing, and polishing wood, this wonderful RO sander by Meterk opens doors to a lot of carpentry applications just for you!

 Its 80-grit coarse sandpaper is great for removing paint from parquet flooring.

-However, the medium, 180-grit sandpaper might not be able to get fine, polished sanding effects.
+Yet, the medium, 180-grit sandpaper might not be able to get fine, polished sanding effects.
 It’s going to cut the deal for restoring skirting boards, though, and that’s a win!

 Additionally, its wear-resistant cable can take a few twists and turns during applications without getting damaged at all.
-Each of the six speed levels serves a different purpose, such as coarse to fine sanding, smoothing, finishing, polishing, and other steps in between.
+Each of the six-speed levels serves a different purpose, such as coarse to fine sanding, smoothing, finishing, polishing, and other steps in between.

-Things to Consider Before Buying Wood Sander
+Things to Consider Before Buying Paint Remover Wood Sander

 Setting up DIY patio chairs from an old cupboard smothered with thick brown varnish sounds like a bad idea.
-In fact, it makes little sense when Halloween is so far away.
+It makes little sense when Halloween is so far away.

-But what if we told you that you could make the same plank of wood look all-new again?
+But what if I told you that you could make the same plank of wood look all-new again?
 You need the best sander for removing paint and, most importantly, know the qualities that make a sander worth the buy!
 Keep on reading!

 Types of Sanders